11/5/2024

 Chairman of the Board and Chief Executive Officer

-I would add you know one of the sectors that Scott didn't talk about that we're very excited electrical and electronics and if you think about the demand for electricity current outlook is that that's going to double over the next five years and that requires a lot of build out of electrical infrastructure and we are seeing the pull through of polymer demand as part of
+I would add, you know, one of the sectors that Scott didn't talk about that we're very excited about is electrical and And if you think about the demand for electricity, current outlook is that that's going to double over the next five years, and that requires a lot of build-out of electrical infrastructure.
+And we are seeing the pull-through of polymer demand as part of that build-out.

 speaker